ATosacik/void-text-extractor/README.md

 ## About

-VoidTextExtractor runs **entirely locally in your browser**, so your files are never uploaded.
+VoidTextExtractor runs entirely locally in your browser, keeping your files private and secure.
-For users who want, it is also **compatible with cloud OCR services**, allowing more advanced text extraction if needed.

-This makes it **fast, secure, and private**, while still supporting a wide variety of formats.
+The project was built using modern AI-assisted development tools, including GitHub Copilot and language models, to prototype efficiently and refine functionality.

 ---